-Assessing and improving teaching is best accomplished when multiple sources of evidence — self-reflection, student feedback, and peer observation — are well understood.
-At CTL we propose making use of these multiple source of evidence to obtain a holistic picture of an instructors approach and effectiveness.
-The pie chart below is a visual representation of five approaches to consider when assessing one’s teaching.
+Assessing and improving teaching is best accomplished when multiple sources of evidence — self-reflection, student feedback and peer observation — are well understood.
+At CTL we propose making use of these multiple sources of evidence to obtain a holistic picture of an instructors approach and effectiveness.

-On this page you will find relevant resources for dealing with situations that may arise in your classroom, online, or in your interactions with students and faculty.
-Although the page has been designed for Teaching Assistants (TAs), the information may also be useful for instructors.
+Relevant resources for dealing with situations that may arise in your classroom, online or in your interactions with students and faculty.
+Although the page has been designed for Teaching Assistants (TAs) the information may also be useful for instructors.

 A collection of short papers on pertinent teaching and learning topics with practical suggestions and resources.